A few words to start

 - Creating things you love that will one day also provide extra $$

-An old saying says that just because someone smiles and shakes your hand, doesn’t mean they aren’t picking your pocket with their other hand.
+An old saying says just because someone smiles and shakes your hand, doesn’t mean they aren’t picking your pocket with their other hand.
+So what does that have to do with personal finance?

 Small print — especially when calculated numbers are involved — is a lot like the hand you don’t see.
 Once again, your pocket gets picked, and more often than not you don’t know it.